Please, take off your shoes and join us.

 The history of Lao America is one that hasn't been properly documented.
 The aftermath of Laos' Civil War, Vietnam War and U.S. Secret War in Laos makes that chapter hard to remember, or easy to forget - depending on who you ask.
 While living in the U.S. has given us opportunity for new lives, future generations are left asking questions about a past they can't find in their parents photo album nor their school textbooks.
 We've been here for 40 years, yet many are unaware of who we are.

 Green card pictures.
 Elementary grade translations.
 Your summer "job".
 Overnight gambling parties.
 That gang phase.
 Making up words in "Englao".
 How many peppers you can take in your papaya salad.

 As Lao we know we are different, growing up here was a constant reminder of that.
 Some of us settled pretty easily with American culture, while others held firm to continue age-old traditions.
 That was always our struggle, balancing our Lao heritage with our American identity.
 Regardless of our outcomes, our names, or our citizenship status, we remain proud of who we are even if we didn't quite fully know where, when or how exactly we got here.
 Each of our stories is unique yet revealingly reflects the Lao American diaspora that makes us, khon Lao.

 The Laos In The House Project is made possible thanks to generous donations.
 It started with a $25K Knight Arts Challenge Grant from the John S. and James L. Knight Foundation, but we still need your support to reach our goals!
-Funds donated to this project are tax-deductible, and will help with the cost of travel for artists, as well as exhibition materials, and venue accommodations for community events.
-We also accept in-kind donations, so if you are interested in donating space or services, please get in touch using the contact form at the bottom.
+Funds donated to this project are tax-deductible, and will help with the cost of travel for artists, exhibition materials, and venue accommodations.
+We also accept in-kind donations, so if you are interested in donating space or services, get in touch using the contact form at the bottom.